-WeChat have famously been reticent to discuss in depth how the application process works for foreign entities but here is the current protocol:
+WeChat has famously been reticent to discuss in depth how the application process works for foreign entities but here is the current protocol:

-You will need to outline to WeChat how you plan to use your account, you need to pitch to them the business concept; how you will use the account and what the USP of you being on WeChat actually is.
-What can you provide to the Chinese end user that is of benefit?
+You will need to outline how you plan to use your account.
+You need to pitch to them the business concept; how you will use the account and what the use of you being on WeChat actually is.
+Can you bring anything interesting to WeChat users?